EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - ROMs scanning and indexing
 - Gamepad support
 - .zip ROMs support
-- Local, offline multiplayer (up to 4 controllers, only in games that offer the option for multiple players)
+- Local, offline multiplayer (up to 4 controllers, only in games where you can select more than one player)

 ## Added Features
 - [x] A "Jump back in" section on the "Games" page, along with "Recents", "Favorites" and "All Games"